-The responses of Muslim and Christian religious leaders to the pandemic in Nigeria and the measures taken by secular state authorities to regulate the spread of COVID-19 varied between full compliance and strict rejection.
-The first attitude, which was presented by people such as Mansur Sokoto, an influential Muslim scholar and a professor at the Usman Danfodio University in Sokoto, accepted the reality of COVID-19 and advised the Muslim public to adhere to the health regulations stipulated by the state, especially the suspension of religious gatherings and worship in mosques.
-Mansur Sokoto drew on the historical țā'ūn (epidemic) during the period of the second Muslim Caliph Umar bin Khattab, known as the plague of Amwas (638-639).
-The plague had stricken the Muslim army at Amwas, a Syrian city, causing the death of more than 25,000 men (Dols 1974).
+The responses of Muslim and Christian religious leaders to the spread of COVID-19 in Nigeria and the measures taken by secular state authorities to regulate the spread of COVID-19 vary between full compliance and strict rejection.
+The first attitude, which is presented by people such as Mansur Sokoto, an influential Muslim scholar and a Professor at the Usman Danfodio University in Sokoto, accepts the reality of COVID-19 and advises the Muslim public to adhere to the health regulations stipulated by the state, especially the suspension of religious gatherings and worship in mosques.
+Mansur Sokoto draws on the historical tā'ūn (epidemic) during the period of the second Muslim Caliph Umar bin Khattab, known as the plague of Amwas (638-639).
+The plague struck the Muslim army at Amwas, a Syrian city, causing the death of more than 25.000 men (Dols 1974).
 In a video clip circulating on WhatsApp since November 2020, Sokoto narrated that during that epidemic Muslims were instructed to disperse into valleys and avoid contact to stop the spread of the disease.
-He then concluded that this example justified the suspension of congregational worship in mosques in Nigeria today due to the COVID-19 pandemic.
+He then concluded that this example justifies the suspension of congregational worship in mosques today in Nigeria due to COVID-19 pandemic.

-Furthermore, Sokoto called for a collective Muslim fatwa on such a critical issue as COVID-19 and discouraged Muslims from accepting fatwas from individual Muslim scholars who might have limited knowledge about the pandemic.
-Sokoto's views were supported by the Jamā'at Nasril Islam (JNI or Society for the Support of Islam), an umbrella organization that represents all Muslim associations/groups in Nigeria.
-During several of their press conferences and media publications, representatives of JNI instructed Muslims to suspend congregational worship in mosques during the lockdown, accept the two-meter spacing between worshippers, and abide by health regulations such as avoiding handshakes after worship; these were regulations stipulated by the government.
-The President General of the JNI, Alhaji Sa'ad Abubakar,15 who is also the spiritual leader of Nigerian Muslims and Sultan of Sokoto, often appeared in the media wearing a facemask and encouraged fellow Muslims to follow his example.
-In March 2020, the Sultan stated that "it is sheer ignorance for someone to disobey the measures put in place by health personnel and authorities" (Sahara Reporters 2020).
+Furthermore, Sokoto calls for a collective Muslim fatwa on such a critical issue as COVID-19 and discourages Muslims from accepting fatwas from individual Muslim scholars.
+Sokoto's views are supported by the Jamā'at Nasril Islam (JNI or Society for the Support of Islam), an umbrella organization that represents all Muslim associations in Nigeria.
+During several of their press conferences and media publications, representatives of JNI instructed Muslims to suspend congregational worship in mosques during the lockdown, accept 2-meter spacing between worshippers, and abide by health regulations such as avoiding handshakes after worship.
+The President General of the JNI, Alhaji Sa'ad Abubakar, who is also the spiritual leader of Nigerian Muslims and Sultan of Sokoto, often appears in the media wearing a facemask and encourages fellow Muslims to follow his example.
+In March 2020, the Sultan